MatthewKazan/3D-lidar-slam/README.md

 This project implements a **Simultaneous Localization and Mapping (SLAM)** system using an iPhone LiDAR scanner, ROS2, and various algorithms to build a 3D reconstruction of an indoor environment.
-ICP is the standard algorithm used for point cloud registration, but work is being done to implement a more robust algorithm.
+Currently ICP and DGR are implemented for point cloud registration and GTSAM for loop closure.
 The project is designed to be modular, allowing for easy integration of new algorithms and features.
 The system is capable of localizing the iPhone in the environment and building a 3D map of the environment in real-time.

 ## Table of Contents